-Whether you are looking for an electric or nylon string guitar for your toddler, we have come up with a list of some of the most popular options.
+Whether you are looking for an electric or nylon-string guitar for your toddler, we have come up with a list of some of the most popular options.
 Since toddlers are generally aged around 1 to 3, what you want to look for in a guitar for that age is a bit different than what you would look for in a guitar for an older child.
 The most important consideration when shopping for an instrument for a toddler will be the size of the guitar.
-For the most part, you should look for a guitar that 1/4 size, which just means that it is a 1/4 the size of a regular guitar.
-After size, I would look for a model that is durable and will be able to take a little bit of a beating from your child, since it is going to be difficult to teach them how to care for an expensive more delicate model.
+For the most part, you should look for a guitar that 1/4 size, which means that it is a 1/4 the size of a regular guitar.
+After size, I would look for a model that is durable and will be able to take a little bit of a beating from your child, since it is going to be challenging to teach them how to care for an expensive more delicate model.

 The following are some of the most popular guitars for toddlers:

 If you don’t want to spend too much money and want a basic kids’ starter guitar, you should have a look at some of the Hape guitars that are available.
 They are toy guitars that don’t have the best sound quality, but they come in lots of bright kid-friendly colors that kids love.
 Hape children’s guitars come in either a six-string or a four-string Ukulele option.
 For a toddler, you will probably want to look at their four-string models because they will be smaller and more manageable for your child to hold.
 Available from Amazon